meilisearch/documentation/learn/advanced/pagination.md

 ## Unsatisfied?
 Let us know

 Is the current state of pagination in Meilisearch negatively impacting you?
 Please share your thoughts with us in this [GitHub discussion](https://github.com/meilisearch/product/discussions/483).
-We are actively working on improving this aspect of Meilisearch and your input is greatly appreciated.
+We are actively working on improving this aspect of Meilisearch, and your input is greatly appreciated.